Mysterious-Owl/Snake-game-using-C/README.md

 <li> Change the dimensions of board(modify in settings)(Default- 27 118)
 <li> Two modes- Board can be made up of colours or of characters(modify in settings)(Default- Colour)
  </ul><br>
-The other code snake_naive.cpp is the naive approach to this game, which I formed initially, it overwrites the whole screen and then writes it, then clears then writes it, so its not so efficient, slow but has a smaller code(almost half).
+The other code [snake_naive_approach.cpp](https://github.com/Mysterious-Owl/Snake-game-using-C/blob/master/snake_naive_approach.cpp) is the naive approach to this game, which I formed initially, it overwrites the whole screen and then writes it, then clears then writes it, so its not so efficient, slow but has a smaller code(almost half).